How to get your employee onboarding process right

 - Set up pc

-- Set up a new employee in Active Directory
+- Set up a new employee in an Active Directory

 Set up controls

 At this step, you’re almost there.
 You have a process flow that shows which roles that are responsible for each activity in the onboarding process.
-The people that know have described each activity so it can be done by anyone with the role.
-Lastly, the specific tasks that must be done have been defined.
+Experts have documented how to carry out each activity so that new recruits are able to complete their tasks.
+Lastly, declare the specific tasks that need to be completed.

 So far so good.
 Now comes the harder part: Making sure that each task is done every time for every employee.
 This is where you need an owner of your employee onboarding process.
 The owner will be responsible for improving your process, ensuring that it is executed every time and answering questions from everyone.